A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Had no idea what kinda shit was about to go down

-Just the time before and the time before that.
+Just like the time before and the time before that.

-If you're black you as not show up on the street
+If you're you might as well not show up on the street

 'Less you wanna draw the heat.